- 1 Configuring capacity rules

 Once this capacity rule is assigned to the callback virtual queue, the capacity specified in the rule takes effect.

 After you have set some or all of the values, remember to save the rule.
-You cannot delete a capacity rule from the UI, but you can edit the values at any time.
+You can edit the values at any time.
 Saved changes to rules will be applied immediately to any queue to which the rule is assigned.

 If you edit values in the calendar after it has been saved and you discover that you have made some mistakes – perhaps you are editing the wrong rule – click Revert to return to the last-saved values.